Swolepenguin/project2-ideas/README.md

 --------------------------------------------------------
 1. my first idea is a real estate app using a house listing api for people looking for a house that shows the availible listings in Maryland, Washington DC, and Northern Virginia and connects the user with a realtor using their sign in information(https://www.ihomefinder.com/features/custom-idx-data-api/)
-2. my second idea is a sued car app where people looking to sell can post and people looking to buy can shop using a used car api
+2. my second idea is for the used cars i was thinking a user could put in the necessary information for the user table (name, contact information) but in the second table car and type,color, mile cap that your looking for and once you make an account you can also post cars that you want to sell also
-3.
+3. my third idea is a game reviewing app where you can search a game and all of the corrsesponding comments and reviews people have made on it come up and you can add your own comment
 ---------------------------------------------------------

 Make a PR when you're done!